With all of the selections out there, how do we define the best sleep tracker?

 While the brand has addressed these comfort issues and updated its first model to be more comfortable, it is important to note that the discomfort is due to the six sensors it uses to monitor your brain waves, heart rate and movement.

-- Incredibly accurate because it monitors your brain waves
+- Accurate because it monitors your brainwaves

 - Comes with a 30-day guarantee, only pay for shipping

 - The app is continuously updated